troglobit/xplugd/README.md

                    `---------------- keyboard, pointer, display

-Example how a script is called, notice the last argument "LG Display" may not be included (reserved for future input device support):
+Example how a script is called, notice the last argument "LG Display" may not be included (reserved for input devices):

     sample.script display HDMI3 disconnected

-or, in future version of `xplugd` with support for xinput(1):
+or

     sample.script keyboard 3 connected "Topre Corporation Realforce 87"

-Here keyboard or pointer will always be the slave keyboard and pointer, and the status encoding for `XIStatusEnabled` and `XIStatusDisabled` will be connected and disconnected, respectively.
+The keyboard or pointer is always the X slave keyboard or pointer, and the status encoding for `XIStatusEnabled` and `XIStatusDisabled` is forwarded to the script as connected and disconnected, respectively.

 Example